 The purpose of this program is to train students in all phases of cosmetology.
-Training includes one year of classroom and laboratory activities which are necessary to become proficient as a cosmetologist.
-The program is approved by the State Board of Cosmetology.
+Training includes one year of classroom and laboratory activities which are necessary to become proficient as a

 Instruction includes 230 hours of theory, 1200 hours of practical and 70 unassigned clock hours - a total of 1500 hours to be completed in a year.